Island of the Blue Dolphins: Plot summary

-The main character is a Nicoleño girl named Won-a-pa-lei, whose secret name is Karana.
-She has a brother named Ramo and a sister named Ulape.
-Her people live in a village called Ghalas-at and the tribe survives by gathering roots and fishing.
+The main character is a Nicoleño girl named Karana.
+She has a brother named Ramo and an older sister named Ulape.
+Her people live in a village called Ghalas-at and the tribe survives by gathering roots and fishing and hunting.

 One day, a ship of Russian fur hunters and their Creole and Aleut workers led by Captain Orlov arrive and persuade the Nicoleños to let them hunt sea otter in exchange for other goods.
 However, the Russians attempt to swindle the islanders by leaving without paying.
 When they are confronted by Karana's father Chief Chowig, a battle breaks out.
 Karana's father and many other men in the tribe die in battle against the well-armed Russians.

-Later, the "replacement chief" Chief Kimki leaves the island on a canoe for new land in the East.
+Later, the "replacement" Chief Kimki leaves the island on a canoe for new land in the East.
 Eventually, he sends a "giant canoe" to bring his people to the mainland even though he himself does not return.
 The white missionaries come to Karana's village and tell them to pack their goods and go to the ship.
 Karana's brother Ramo runs off to retrieve his fishing spear.
 Although Karana urges the captain to wait for Ramo to return, the ship must leave before a storm approaches.
 Despite restraint, Karana jumps off the ship and swims to shore and the ship departs without them.

 While awaiting the return of the ship, Ramo is brutally killed by a pack of feral dogs.
-Alone on the island, Karana takes on traditionally male tasks, such as hunting, making spears, and building canoes to survive.
-She vows to avenge her brother's death and kills several of the dogs, but has a change of heart when she encounters the leader of the pack.
-She tames him and names him Rontu.
+Alone on the island, Karana takes on everyone's tasks, such as hunting, making spears, and building canoes to survive.
+She vows to avenge her brother's death and kills several of the dogs, but has a change of heart after encountering the leader of the pack.
+Karana tames him and names him Rontu.